alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 in the equation.
 In this article I will go over some of these so you can go back to ignoring them if you want.

+Instead, I will start with a few case studies of my own, then try to debunk what many people take as "rational" arguments, and finally offer some emotional points which are really the best that I can offer you.

 ## Some Case Studies